Public Impeachment Inquiry Hearings To Begin Next Week

 More to come.

-All three witnesses have previously testified in closed-door sessions.
+All three witnesses have testified in closed-door sessions.
+Yovanovitch's deposition transcript was released on Monday; Taylor's is expected to come out on Wednesday.

+Schiff said the public hearings "will be an opportunity for the American people to evaluate the witnesses for themselves," and, he said, "to learn firsthand about the facts of the president's misconduct."

+Schiff said the closed-door testimony taken so far has illustrated "the degree to which the President enlisted whole departments of government in the illicit aim of trying to get Ukraine to dig up dirt on a political opponent," former Vice President Joe Biden.